 At the start of each new season, I identify the missing links in my wardrobe.
 Earlier in the year, I sold my burgundy utility jacket because it didn’t work out for me as well as I had hoped.
 The fit was too small, and the color was not bright enough for my coloring.
 Dusty colors wash me out.
-I have two denim jackets but one is very faded and casual looking, the other is dark, but it is a short fitted version.
-I need a darker color that I can wear when I want a bit more polished, less trendy appearance.
-I like the look of a soft button front shirt worn alone or layered with other items, but all of my Portofino shirts are somewhat dressy in fabrication and style.
-Now, I’ve given you hints as to what I purchased for fall and how I go about identifying the holes in my wardrobe.
+I have two denim jackets, but one is very faded and casual looking, the other is dark, but it is a short fitted version.
+I need a darker color that I can wear when I want a more polished, less trendy appearance.
+I like the look of a soft button-front shirt worn alone or layered with other items, but all of my Portofino shirts are somewhat dressy in fabrication and style.
+Now, I’ve given you hints about what I purchased for fall and how I go about identifying the holes in my wardrobe.

-The anchors of your wardrobe should be the ones that you can easily pair with the show ponies, prints, and all the other items in your closet.
+Your wardrobe’s anchors should be the ones that you can easily pair with the show ponies, prints, and all the other items in your closet.
 I look for separates that fit well and are classic and unadorned in their design.
-If the items include embellishment or prints, they will limit the possibilities, and I will grow tired of them quickly.
+If the items include embellishment or prints, they will limit the possibilities, and I will quickly grow tired of them.

 At the beginning of each new season, I also consider an updated hairstyle to remain current (not trendy).
 More about that later.